Sunday morning, I will be appearing on Fox News Sunday with Chris Wallace.

 Thank you.

-Look at I know what you're up against.
+Look, I know what you're up against.

-It's it it's it's tough to be the focus of all of that negative attention with people calling you names and thinking you're weird and telling you you're weird, and you're and you're dealing with ignorant people.
+It's tough to be the focus of all of that negative attention with people calling you names and thinking you're weird and telling you you're weird.

-Uh and and students you come in and they've got these attitudes, and I know that many times you feel totally alone, overwhelmed.
+And I know that many times you feel totally alone, overwhelmed.

-Feel like the the cause.
+Feel like the cause.

-I mean, there you are, you're trying to teach the truth, and you're already dealing with propagandized young skulls full of mush.
+You're trying to teach the truth and you're already dealing with propagandized young skulls full of mush.

-But um I appreciate your hanging in there.
+But I appreciate your hanging in there.

-I hope, and I bet you you are, you're inspiring others that you're probably not even aware of to follow in your footsteps, too.
+I hope, and I bet you you are, you're inspiring others that you're probably not even aware of to follow in your footsteps too.

 That's it, folks.